LokiExtensions/Loki_CssUtils/README.md

 # Loki_CssUtils

 **This is part of the core packages for Loki Components, as is being used by the Loki Checkout suite.
-It a**
+This module allows a Magento 2 template to call `$css()` and `$style()` to generate CSS classes and CSS styles, that are easily overwritten via XML layout and/or PHP parser classes - without template overrides.**

 ## Installation
 Install this package via composer: